 Claiming ‘limited’ word exemption

-If you wish to claim exemption through Companies House, this can be a time consuming process.
-In accordance with Section 60 of the Companies Act 2006, exemption can only be claimed on Form IN01 during the registration process.
+In accordance with Section 60 of the Companies Act 2006, exemption can be claimed on Form IN01 during the company formation process.